NewsHounds

 I was a teacher and principal in an elementary school for 38 years!
 The idea that I or fellow teachers would pack a gun is insane!
 Maybe this so called doctor needs a doctor as well!
 I am retired now but my wife still teaches at a local middel school.
 We never thought we were unsafe doing the work until now!
 I also get sick of heraing FOX and their pals on right bashing teachers and teacher unions!
 I guess putting themsleves in the line of fire to protect their kids as happend yesterday is not worth much to FOX and their union busting governors.

-bemused commented 2012-12-15 05:17:44 -0500 · Flag
+Bemused commented 2012-12-15 05:17:44 -0500 · Flag

 I agree completely with you, Ray, even though I don’t much like the idea of mental institutions per se.
 We do lock up convicted criminals, and it may be necessary to institutionalise the treatment of particularly serious cases of mental illness.